castorini/hedwig/kim_cnn/README.md

 We experiment the model on the following datasets.

 - SST-1: Keep the original splits and train with phrase level dataset and test on sentence level dataset.
+- SST-2: Same as SST-1 but with neutral reviews removed and binary labels.

 ## Settings